smallk/smallk.github.io/pages_documentation_installation.md

 	6. flatclust, a command-line application for flat clustering via NMF To install the code, run this command to install to the default location, which is /usr/local/smallk: make install
+This will install the files listed above into the /usr/local/smallk/bin directory, which needs to be on your path to run the executables from anywhere and avoid prepending with the entire path.

 To install the code to a different location, either create an environment variable called SMALLK_INSTALL_DIR and set it equal to the desired installation location prior to running the install command, or supply a prefix argument: make prefix=/path/to/smallk  install
 Or, as a last resort, you can edit the top-level SmallK makefile to conform to the installation scheme of your system.
 You may need root privileges to do the installation, depending on where you choose to install it.
 To test the installation, run this command: make check